Automorphisms of procongruence curve and pants complexes: Automorphisms of the procongruence mapping class group

-where $G$ acts on $A$ by inner automorphisms. \end{lemma} \begin{proof}The proof is identical to the proof of Lemma~\ref{kernelautbis} except that we consider continuous homomorphisms and maps from $G$ and the Galois cohomology of the profinite group $G$. \end{proof} \end{proof}
+\begin{proof}This is a weak version of Lemma~1.5.5 in \cite{[N]} and its proof is identical to the proof of Lemma~\ref{kernelautbis}, except that all homomorphisms and maps considered there are to be taken continuous with respect to the profinite topologies of the groups involved. \end{proof} \end{proof}